Can You Freeze Green Beans?

 How to Freeze Green Beans

-Some people choose to blanch green beans before freezing them, but you don’t need to if you don’t want to.
+Blanching green beans before freezing them is the best practice, but you don’t need to if you don’t want to.

-To keep things nice and simple for you, we have some simple steps you should take to store your green beans in the freezer without needing to blanch them:
+We have some simple steps you should take to store your green beans in the freezer:

-2. Wash Thoroughly: Place your chopped green beans in a colander or sieve and wash thoroughly under cold water.
+1. Wash Thoroughly: Place your green beans in a colander or sieve and wash thoroughly under cold water.
 If you’ve picked the beans from your garden, remove all the dirt and other debris.

-3. Dry Completely: Remove the green beans from the colander and lay them on paper towels.
+4. Dry Completely: Remove the green beans from the ice bath and lay them on paper towels.
 Dab them and ensure they’re completely dry before moving to the next step.

-4. Place Into Freezer-Safe Bags: Drop your dry, chopped beans into freezer-safe bags.
-Whether you split them into several bags is up to you, but they shouldn’t stick together in the freezer.
+6. Label & Place Into Freezer-Safe Bags: Label your freezer-safe bags with the type of food & date.
+Transfer the green beans into your labeled bags.
+Whether you split them into several bags is up to you.

 3 Tips for Freezing Green Beans